NUIX-Studio/vrsimulator.github.io/_posts/2020-07-12-VRSimulator-Architecture.markdown

 # Introduction

+...
+Editing ...
+Since it was decided to start using Microsoft Mixed Reality toolkit to simulate direct and indirect manipulation with the things, I have to rewrite the tutorial...

+The basic principles remain the same, while creation of items has to become different.

+Let's just create one thing step-by-step:

+This time let's create a smart vacuum cleaner with a control center (on the base).

+The items will be:
+Base, 1 buttons:
+1. Undock the vacuum cleaner (same as start the program);
+Charging dock;
+Smart vacuum cleaner:
+1. Boby;
+2. Motor;

+...
+Editing ... it is implemented, I will add the tutorial later ...
+Editing ...

 This document is about the design of the VR IoT Platform.

 The Platform we develop is a complex product and it consists of several parts.
 First, have a look at the tree structure, from top to the bottom: